huubaonghihoang/reflective-porfolio-AT/README.md

 ### **what are the perceived strenths and weaknesses that I have observed?**
 ### **what were the challenges I have encountered and how well did I handle them?**

+- I did not realise that github was not an auto-save program and lost all of my previous content. therefore, I was advised to write my weekly reflective reports in a google docs and copy the details down after as they would be auto-saved and I will not lose any of my content even if I forget to commit those changes

 ### **what theory proved to be useful? what have I learnt from this?**